 If you pick a sunny day to tackle the windows, your cleaner will dry much too quickly and leave you with unwanted smears.
 A cloudy day is best for this particular chore.

-Also, if you find buying specialist glass cleaners an unnecessary expense, you can make your own all natural cleaners at home.
+Also, if you find buying specialist glass cleaners an unnecessary expense, you can make your own all-natural cleaners at home.
 Water mixed with a small amount of rubbing alcohol and white or cider vinegar (about 8x as much water as alcohol and vinegar) will do the job just fine.
-You can also add a little orange of lemon oil for a welcome fresh scent.
+You can also add a little orange or lemon oil for a welcome fresh scent.